rishinravi/Notes/Personal_Notes.md

      *    Try making new friends.
      *    If you don,t see friendship growing don't put too much effort into it, it will be followed by regret.
      *    Its okay good friends can be rare, there may not be a lot of people who would think the same way as you do.
-*    Don't be a bad idea to think about marriage.
+*    Won't be a bad idea to think about marriage.

 Don't worry too much:
 *    Learn to care about yourself and prioritize your interests.